 Cities are full of stories—simultaneous, contradictory, overlapping, and inextricably connected.
 Living the City tells over fifty stories from architecture, art, and city planning projects in the main hall of the former Berlin-Tempelhof Airport.
 The National Urban Development Policy exhibition shows processes and opportunities for action in cities across Europe.

-For three months, the former airport will be transformed into a venue for city life.
+For several months, the former airport will be transformed into a venue for city life.
 In a walk-through urban collage, visitors will encounter a range of stories from people and projects that are actively involved in the city and civic society.
 These stories ask questions concerning fundamental activities like loving, living, making, participating, learning, playing, moving, and dreaming in the city.
 These are stories that shape and transform, that make you feel and think.

 Living the City can be experienced not only within the framework of the exhibition—but also through a virtual city collage, guided film tours and project recommendations by the curatorial team, as well as recordings and digital events from the supporting program.